Beyond the Time Barrier: Production

 Former football player Boyd Morgan performed stunts and played the Captain of the Guard.
-Darrell Calker, the music chief of Walter Lantz's cartoons, composed an effective film score.
+Darrell Calker, the music chief of Walter Lantz's cartoons, composed the film score.

 AIP's James H. Nicholson was keen on releasing the film based on his teenage daughters' recommendation after screening the film.
 AIP partner Samuel Z. Arkoff, asked Clarke what he wanted to do with the film.
-Clarke said he wanted to produce several films for AIP, but Arkoff said AIP didn't use contract producers.
-Clarke found a similar, but newer and inexperienced film company called Pacific International Pictures (PIP) or Miller-Consolidated Pictures who were keen on working with Clarke and releasing his films.
+Clarke said he wanted to produce several films for AIP, but Arkoff said AIP did not use contract producers.
+Clarke found a similar, but newer and inexperienced film company called Pacific International Pictures (PIP) or Miller-Consolidated Pictures, who were keen on working with Clarke and releasing his films.
 However, PIP went bankrupt and AIP was able to purchase two of Clarke's films held by PIP for no more than the laboratory costs.
 The films were released under the AIP banner.
-AIP exploited MGM's publicity for The Time Machine by releasing their film a month before MGMs.
+AIP exploited MGM's publicity for The Time Machine by releasing their film a month before MGM's.
 Clarke was paid only his acting salary.

-As Miller Consolidate Films went into bankruptcy, American International Pictures (AIP) released the film in September, 1960 on a double bill with The Angry Red Planet It was theatrically released in some areas on a double bill with The Amazing Transparent Man, another Ulmer-directed film made by Miller but picked up by AIP for the lab costs.
+As Miller Consolidated Films went into bankruptcy, AIP released the film in September 1960 on a double bill with The Angry Red Planet It was theatrically released in some areas on a double bill with The Amazing Transparent Man, another Ulmer-directed film made by Miller but picked up by AIP for the lab costs.